The Cenotaph: Origins: the temporary Cenotaph

 The First World War ended with the Armistice of 11 November 1918, although it was not officially declared over until the signing of the Treaty of Versailles on 28 June 1919.
-The British government planned to hold a victory parade in London on 19 July, including soldiers marching to Whitehall, the centre of the British government.
+The British government planned to hold a victory parade in London on Peace Day, 19 July, including soldiers marching to Whitehall, the centre of the British government.
 The initial design for what would become the Cenotaph was one of a number of temporary structures erected along the parade's route.
 The prime minister, David Lloyd George, learnt that the French plans for a similar parade in Paris included a saluting point for the marching troops and was keen to replicate the idea for the British parade.
 How Lutyens became involved is unclear, but he was close friends with Sir Alfred Mond and Sir Lionel Earle (respectively the government minister and senior civil servant at the Office of Works, which was responsible for public building projects) and it seems likely that one or both men discussed the idea with Lutyens.
 Lloyd George summoned Lutyens (Note: The exact date of the meeting between Lutyens and Lloyd George was not recorded.
 Lutyens's biographer, Christopher Hussey, puts it at 19 July, which cannot be correct as this was the date of the parade—by which time the temporary Cenotaph had already been built.
 The architectural historian Allan Greenberg and Tim Skelton, author of Lutyens and the Great War, both speculated that the meeting must have taken place in early July.) and asked him to design a "catafalque" as the centre point for the parade.
 Lloyd George emphasised that the structure was to be non-denominational.
 Lutyens met with Sir Frank Baines, chief architect at the Office of Works, the same day to sketch his idea for the Cenotaph and sketched it again for his friend Lady Sackville over dinner that night.
 Both sketches show the Cenotaph almost as-built.

 At the end of the war, there was considerable social upheaval and civil unrest in Britain and Ireland, and industrial relations were tense.
 The government, fearful that revolutionary ideologies such as Bolshevism might start to take hold, hoped the parade and a central saluting point would unite the nation in celebrating the victorious conclusion to the war and commemorating the sacrifice of the dead.